Hemiphlebiidae

 Hemiphlebiidae is a family of damselflies.
-It contains only one extant species, the ancient greenling, native to Southern Australia and Tasmania.
-The fossil record of the group extends back to the Late Jurassic, making them the oldest known crown group damselflies.
+It contains only one living species, the ancient greenling (Hemiphlebia mirabilis), which is endemic to south-eastern Australia.
+The family also includes numerous extinct genera known from Jurassic and Cretaceous deposits in Europe, Asia, the Middle East and South America.
+The fossil record of the family extends to the Late Jurassic, making Hemiphlebiidae the oldest known crown-group lineage of damselflies.